ResearchOS/dagpiler/docs/index.md

 # Package-DAG-Compiler

 The Directional Acyclic Graph (DAG) is a data structure (a type of Graph) that at its most fundamental level consists of nodes and directed (Directional) edges, and does not contain any loops (Acyclic).
-Typically, nodes are objects, and directed edges are the directional relationships between them, such as `gas -> car`.
+Typically, nodes are objects, and directed edges are the directional relationships between them, such as `gas -> car` indicating that the car depends on gas.
 It is the same in this package.
 Typically, edges are notated using some variant of `source -> target` (equivalently, `(source, target)`), which can be read in one of two ways:

 1. The target depends on the source.
 2. The source feeds in to the target.

 The second, more source-centric interpretation guides the design philosophy of this package.
-In the context of a workflow orchestration tool, where data flows from a dataset to a final output, this makes more sense.
+In the context of a workflow orchestration tool, where data flows from a dataset to a final output, I think this makes more sense.
 In the DAG, nodes are Runnable functions and the edges are the Variables' data flowing between them, the edges look more like `Runnable -> Variable` which can be read as "data from this Runnable node flows into this output Variable".
 Similarly, `Variable -> Runnable` indicates that data flows from a Variable and is an input to a Runnable.

 In this package, edges carry no meaning or metadata, they simply define directional connectivity.
 All of the metadata is contained in the node properties.